Salmon problem

 In Indo-European studies, the salmon problem or salmon argument (also known by the German term Lachsargument) is an outdated argument in favour of placing the Indo-European urheimat in the Baltic region, as opposed to the Eurasian Steppe, based on the cognate etymology of the respective words for salmon in Germanic and Balto-Slavic languages.
 The word's wide distribution likely means it existed in its current form in a Proto-Indo-European language.

 The reasoning went as follows: Since the term for Atlantic salmon in the Germanic, Baltic and Slavic languages could be derived from a common Proto-Indo-European root *laḱs-, the urheimat of the Indo-Europeans must be where both the languages and the object it describes can be found: Northern-Central Europe.
 The argument was first put forward by German philologist Otto Schrader in 1883.
 The argument was subject to continued scholarly debate throughout the late 19th and early 20th centuries, particularly in German academia.

 In 1953, German indologist Paul Thieme submitted that the descendants of *laḱs- found in the Caucasus described the brown trout (Salmo trutta) rather than the Atlantic salmon (Salmo salar).
 American philologist George Sherman Lane concurred in a 1970 conference paper: "In my opinion, the name in question probably did refer originally not to the Salmo salar at all, but rather to the Salmo trutta caspius of the northwest Caucasus region."
 That lent support to the Kurgan hypothesis.

+Origin

+"Salmon" in early Indo-European linguistics

+Since the mid 19th century, philologists began to be interested in words, which were similar in multiple Indo-European languages.
+They were considered to share a common origin either in Proto-Indo-European or in the younger proto language of the so-called "Litu-Slavo-Geramans" The occurrence or absence of those words was thought to provide clues for the Indo-European urheimat.
+Some of the numerous hypotheses about its location e.g., in Northern Europe, in the Kurgan, or in the Balkans, were based on race theory or nationalistic ideas.

+Comparative linguistics indicated a lack of common Indo-European vocabulary for fishes.
+Even a shared word for "fish" itself seemed to be absent (comp. piscis, mátsya-, ichthýs, and ryba).
+Both of which made an origin from Eurasian Steppe or woods, which are low on fish, seem plausible.

+When it comes to salmon (Salmo salar), dictionaries being published from the 1870s on began to compile more and more similar words for it in Germanic, Baltic, and Slavic languages.
+Those forms excluded the possibility of it being a loanword.
+In 1876, the German philologist August Fick collected lax, lahs, Lachs, lászis, lasziszas, lassis, lassens, lasasso, łosoś, and losósʹ.
+The Deutsches Wörterbuch by the Brothers Grimm added leax in 1877.
+The philologist Friedrich Kluge further added lax and reconstructed *lahs.